X Close

 4 way polar response

 4. Efficiency and power.
 Cone Speakers are approx 2% efficient.
-Power and efficiency is dependant on magnet and voice coil size.
+Power and efficiency is dependant on magnet size/strength and voice coil size.
 (BL) B is total magnetic flux in the gap, and L is length of voice coil wire.
 Also mass and area of cone, suspension compliance, damping and frequency.

 The fine art of musical instrument and speaker making, is combining efficiency and power, responding with clarity and evenness, complying within the 3 octave rule, 1 decade.
 A musical instrument and speaker may be efficient but uncontrolled which means the sound is colored the notes uneven without clarity.
 Many cheap musical instruments and speakers behave this way.
-An instrument or speaker may be in-efficient having a flat response the notes even but lacking dynamic expression and responsiveness, requiring to be played harder to be heard.
+A musical instrument or speaker may be in-efficient having a flat response the notes even but lacking dynamic expression and responsiveness, requiring to be played harder to be heard.

 dB/mW

 A 3dB efficiency difference between speakers is double or half the power, but 3dB is only heard as a slight difference in loudness.
 A 10dB efficiency difference between speakers is equal to x10 or 1/10 the power.
 10dB is only heard as double or half as loud.
-It is easier and less expensive for manufacturers to make low efficient speakers have a flat response.
+It is easier and less expensive for manufacturers to make low efficient speakers to have a flat response.
 With small domestic sound systems this may not be a problem as modern high powered amps are inexpensive.
 With large professional sound systems speaker efficiency is very important.

 5. Inter-modulation Linearity and Intelligibility.
 Muddle-ness and inter-cluttering within the music which makes it difficult to discern detail.
 With continued listening this becomes fatiguing.
 This is caused by interference within and between speaker components, compounding as the power increases.
 Primary inter-modulation is where a single speaker is used beyond 3 octaves or full range.